BBC Countryfile Live Show 4

-The organisers of this years Countryfile Live will have understood how these bands felt in the run up to this year`s `second year` event, after their hugely successful inaugural appearance on the summer `country fair` festival calendar in 2016.
-Improvements to transport arrangements in and out of the site, a more efficient car parking procedure, a new, bigger and taller platform at the Countryfile Theatre and the introduction of the Boat Club alongside many other small changes and tweaks has made the second year show, a much bigger and better event than last year, for all visitors.
+After the hugely popular and successful first two appearances on the summer `country` festival calendar, I am very much looking forward to the latest Countryfile Live Show at Blenheim Palace.
+Improvements to the transport arrangements in and out of the site, a much more efficient car parking system, a new, bigger and taller platform at the Countryfile Theatre and the introduction of the prestigious Boat Club, alongside many other small changes and tweaks made the second year show, a much bigger and better event for all visitors.

 Not only was it an educational and informative day but a lot of fun for the whole family to enjoy.
 I enjoyed a refreshing drink at the picturesque village pub `The Craven Arms` named after its longest serving presenter John and took a stroll down Baker Street!
 I was unable to watch the birds of prey display in the central arena but I did manage to get up close to several fine raptors such as the Giant Eagle Owl and my favourite the beautiful Barn Owl in the wildlife Zone alongside Bees, Moths, Butterflies, ferrets, polecat, rabbits and Ants!